 Filing a report.
 Filing a police report will not obligate the victim to pursue a complaint through the criminal process, nor will it subject her/him to scrutiny or judgmental opinions from officers.
 Students and employees may request any campus authority to assist them in notifying law enforcement authorities.
-When a sexual assault victim contacts the University Police Department, the Police Department will notify the Office of Equal Opportunity and Affirmative Action and/or the Office of the Dean of Students, Community members also have the option to file a complaint directly with the OEO/AA.
-To file a complaint you must complete the Discrimination Complaint Form found here: http:// oeo.utah.edu/wp-content/uploads/ sites/9/2015/10/Discrimination-Internal-Complaint-Form-7-1-15-FINAL.doc
+When a sexual assault victim contacts the University Police Department, the Police Department will notify the Office of Equal Opportunity and Affirmative Action and/or the Office of the Dean of Students.
+Community members also have the option to file a complaint directly with the OEO/AA.
+To file a complaint you must complete the Discrimination Complaint Form found here: https:// oeo.utah.edu/ documents/ Discrimination-Internal-Complaint-Form-FINAL-Fillable-2017-2-25.pdf.

 Investigation: The victim of a sexual assault may choose for an investigation to be or not to be pursued through the criminal justice system and through a university disciplinary process (for students, faculty or staff), or only the latter.
 Victims may choose not to proceed as a complainant in the disciplinary process.
-However, in some cases, depending on the severity of the alleged offense and the university's obligation to ensure the safety of its community, the University may be required to investigate a report of sexual misconduct without participation/involvement from the victim.
-A university representative from the Victim Advocate Office, Student Wellness Center, University Department of Public Safety/Police or the Office of the Dean of Students can guide the victim through the available options and support the victim in his or her decision.
+However, in some cases, depending on the severity of the alleged offense and the university's obligation to ensure the safety of its community, the university may be required to investigate a report of sexual misconduct without participation/involvement from the victim.
+A university representative from the Center for Student Wellness Victim/Survivor Advocacy Program.
+University Department of Public Safety/Police or the Office of the Dean of Students can guide the victim through the available options and support the victim in his or her decision.
 The Dean of Students at the UAC can guide victims at the UAC through the available options and provide support.
 Under certain circumstances and for the safety of the university community, the university may be required to initiate an investigation even without victim cooperation.

-Resources: Available university and community resources are listed at the end of this report including counseling options, mental health resources, health resources, victim advocacy resources, visa and immigration assistance, financial aid, and legal assistance.
+Resources: Available university and community resources are listed at the end of this report including counseling options, mental health resources, health resources, victim/ survivor advocacy resources, visa and immigration assistance, financial aid, and legal assistance.